asphalt-framework/asphalt/docs/userguide/contexts.rst

 Getting resources from a context
 --------------------------------

-The :class:`~asphalt.core.context.Context` class offers a few ways to look up resources.
+The :class:`Context` class offers a few ways to look up resources.

-The first one, :meth:`~asphalt.core.context.Context.get_resource`, looks for a resource or resource factory matching the given type and name.
+The first one, :meth:`Context.get_resource`, looks for a resource or resource factory matching the given type and name.
 If the resource is found, it returns its value.

-The second one, :meth:`~asphalt.core.context.Context.require_resource`, works exactly the same way except that it raises :exc:`~asphalt.core.context.ResourceNotFound` if the resource is not found.
+The second one, :meth:`Context.require_resource`, works exactly the same way except that it raises :exc:`ResourceNotFound` if the resource is not found.

-The third method, :meth:`~asphalt.core.context.Context.request_resource`, calls :meth:`~asphalt.core.context.Context.get_resource` and if the resource is not found, it waits indefinitely for the resource to be added to the context or its parents.
-When that happens, it calls :meth:`~asphalt.core.context.Context.get_resource` again, at which point success is guaranteed.
-This is usually used only in the components' :meth:`~asphalt.core.component.Component.start` methods to retrieve resources provided by sibling components.
+The third method, :meth:`Context.request_resource`, calls :meth:`Context.get_resource` and if the resource is not found, it waits indefinitely for the resource to be added to the context or its parents.
+When that happens, it calls :meth:`Context.get_resource` again, at which point success is guaranteed.
+This is usually used only in the components' :meth:`Component.start` methods to retrieve resources provided by sibling components.
 Resources

 The order of resource lookup is as follows: